PHSA’s Conflict of Interest (COI) declaration and management process provides oversight to researchers’ external relationships and interests.

 - A researcher may hold stock in a pharma company and also provide advice to the C&W department on purchases, which may involve that pharma company,

-- A researcher may sit on the board of a pharma company that intends to provide funding for research to his BC Cancer Agency clinical department, or
+- A researcher may sit on the board of a pharma company that intends to provide funding for research to their BC Cancer clinical department, or

 - A researcher is starting a spin-off company and wishes to recruit new staff, and knows that some research nurses (PHSA employees) may apply.

 We recognize that most of the time, faculty members already disclose all conflicts related to PHSA in their university COI declaration.
 In this case, you may simply upload an electronic copy of your approved university form onto the PHSA COI site to meet PHSA requirements.